 Don’t Forget the Toe Warmers

 While we bashed the hand warmers, that’s not the case in the foot department.
-Toe warmers really work!
+Toe warmers work!